The Invisible Enemy

 K9

 It is K9 who steals the show, however, adding his much welcome and inimitable presence to the program.
 He is still a bit rough around the edges, as the production team learns how to operate him and get him to do all his tricks properly before the camera.
-John Leeson, who also voices the Nucleus during this production, gets K9's voice spot on from the beginning and does a marvelous job of him.
+John Leeson, who also voices the Nucleus during this production, gets K9's voice spot on from the beginning and does a marvellous job of him.

 Lasers?